Jacob F. Schoellkopf: Tannery

 In 1844, he purchased a small tannery at Whites Corners (Hamburg), Erie County.
 In 1846, he started a sheep skin tannery in Buffalo.
 In 1848, he built a tannery in Milwaukee, Wisconsin, in association with his cousin Frederick Vogel and the firm, "G. Pfister & Co."

 In 1850, he became interested in the Chicago firm of "C. T. Gray & Company," operating a tannery there which continued until 1856.
 In 1852, he became a partner in Philip Ludwig "Louis" Breithaupt's Buffalo tanning business, eventually buying out Breithaupt's share in 1861.
 From 1853–54, he established tanneries at Fort Wayne, Indiana, and North Evans, New York, operating the latter for 20 years, and in 1857, he made his first large investment outside the tanning business, erecting the "North Buffalo Flouring Mills," which proved so profitable that he continued his investments with flour mills, ultimately becoming one of the largest operators of flouring mills in the Empire State.

 In 1870, he bought the "Frontier Mills of Buffalo," and later erected extensive mills in Niagara Falls, New York.
 He did not retain many of these interests long after setting them up.
 His approach was to ensure they were successful and sell them at a profit to enable him to seek out new outlets for his increasing capital.
-However, he owed the later milling and tanning interests until his death, some being held in his own name and others as senior of the milling firm of "Schoellkopf & Matthews."
+However, he owned the later milling and tanning interests until his death, some being held in his own name and others as senior of the milling firm of "Schoellkopf & Matthews."